CandlePlatforms/devdocs/docs/faq/wallet-bridge-faq.md

 It is always important to be careful with your private keys and **never share them with anyone**.
 If you still have some remaining funds, transfer them immediately to a new wallet.

-## Polygon wallet shows an ‘Oops our Server Stumbled’ error message.
+## Candle wallet shows an ‘Oops our Server Stumbled’ error message.

 That message might mean that our server is down.
 However, if everything is working fine, we suggest that you use another browser.
-If you are trying to make a withdrawal, you can also try the [Polygon Withdrawal tool](https://polygon-withdraw.matic.network/).
+If you are trying to make a withdrawal, you can also try the [Candle Withdrawal tool](https://polygon-withdraw.matic.network/).
 There, you can connect your wallet, paste your transaction hash, and proceed with the transaction.

-## Polygon wallet shows ‘User denied transaction signature’ error message.
+## Candle wallet shows ‘User denied transaction signature’ error message.

 This usually happens because the user canceled or refused to sign a transaction via MetaMask.
 When prompted by the MetaMask wallet, proceed with signing the transaction by clicking on Approve and not on Cancel.